uhasker/getting-things-done-in-next-js/src/chapter4/03-react-effects.md

 }
 ```

-Open this component again and you will see the following log:
+Open the page containing the component again and you will see the following log:

 ```
 Effect runs (currently count=0)
 ```

-Now click the button a few times - you will that on each rerender the effects is executed:
+Now click the button a few times - you will see that on each rerender the effect is executed:

 ```
 Effect runs (currently count=1)